openjck/dotfiles/README.md

 [fish](https://github.com/fish-shell/fish-shell), feels the most natural.
 No aliases are used.
 Everything is a function, and every function has its own file.

-One weakness of my Bash setup is that loading an interactive shell is pretty slow, taking about 1-2 seconds on my laptop.
-That poor performance probably has a lot to do with how many files need to be read.
-Some day, if it becomes a real problem, I could look into adding a build step for my Bash setup which concatenates and/or minifies all text into a single _.bashrc_ file.
+One weakness with the organization of my Bash configuration is that loading an interactive shell is pretty slow, relative to loading an unconfigured Bash session, taking about 1-2 seconds on my laptop.
+That poor performance may have something to do with how many files need to be read, although a quick experiment in concatenating the files did not seem to speed things up dramatically.
+Some day, if it becomes a real problem, I could look into adding a build step for the Bash configuration that concatenates and/or minifies all text into a single _.bashrc_ file.
 For now, it's not worth the effort.
-Waiting two seconds for a Bash shell to load is never a meaningful bottleneck in my work.
+Waiting two seconds for a Bash shell to load is never a meaningful bottleneck for me.

 To ask questions or discuss these files, please use the [Discussions](https://github.com/openjck/dotfiles/discussions) page.